andrzejQ/El_Prog/_posts/2019-09-08-CS-sciagawka.md

 using System;
 using System.Globalization;

-CultureInfo ddMMyyyCI = new CultureInfo("pl-PL", false);
+CultureInfo ddMMyyyCI = new CultureInfo("da-DK", false);
-    // "pl-PL" or any other culture with dd at the beginning (PL: dd.MM.yyyy)
+// "da-DK" or any other culture with dd at the beginning (Denmark: dd-MM-yyyy)
-    // without the user-selected culture settings. if (DateTime.TryParse(dateString, out dateValue))
+// false = without the user-selected culture settings.
+// Separator sign is not important.
+// "pl-PL" now has dd.MM.yyyy, but in Win7 it was yyyy-MM-dd !

+if (DateTime.TryParse(dateString, out dateValue))
     // local culture with user-selected culture settings in the system
     // yyyy MM dd are also parsed